pluralsight/guides-cms/docs/install.rst

 5. You'll need to place that token in the `REPO_OWNER_ACCESS_TOKEN` environment variable.
 6. Shutdown the local flask webserver with `Ctrl-C` and run `python run.py` again

-Now you should be setup and ready, but you can even test things from the CLI if that's more your speed.
+Now you can :ref:`test things from the CLI <wo_browser>` if that's more your speed.
+However, there's one more step to setting up the ability to publish articles.
+This requires :ref:`running a celery process for background jobs <celery_setup>`.

+You can try creating a guide once you have celery running locally or your `CELERY_BROKER_URL` configured to a running Redis server.

+.. _wo_browser:

 -----------------------
 Testing without browser